Worfield: Golf club

+Historic hotels

+The Old Vicarage Hotel has 14 bedrooms, and the restaurant at the Old Vicarage is one of the only two restaurants in Shropshire that have three AA rosettes for dining and three red stars.
+The Inn at Shipley is located in a three-storey Georgian building from 1771, 3.5 miles away from The Old Vicarage and is part of the Brunning and Price chain.

 Crime rates

 According to police statistics, Worfield's crime and anti-social behaviour (ASB) rates are classified as average, with 68% of areas having an average crime level compared to the rest of England and Wales.
 February 2012 recorded the highest crime rate in over a year, with reported incidents including 2 burglaries, 1 anti-social behaviour incident, and 2 other thefts (excluding shoplifting).

 Television and radio

-Several radio stations, including BBC Radio Shropshire (96FM), Free Radio Shropshire & Black Country (103.1FM), Kic FM, Sunshine 855 Radio, and WCR FM, either operate from or broadcast to the Worfield area.
+Several radio stations, including BBC Radio Shropshire (96FM), Hits Radio Black Country & Shropshire (103.1FM), Kic FM, Sunshine 855 Radio, and WCR FM, either operate from or broadcast to the Worfield area.
 The local TV news programs for Worfield are BBC Midlands Today and ITV Central News.

+Worfield was the main setting for the Channel 5 drama Murder Before Evensong, based on the book of the same name by the Reverend Richard Coles, doubling as the fictional village of Champton.